 Important decisions should be delayed until you have made a complete recovery.
 You should plan to go home immediately from the recovery area and rest for the remainder of the day with a responsible adult to assist you.
-We will provide you with a patient satisfaction questionnaire that you may complete at MSC or take home and mail to us.
+We will email you with a patient satisfaction questionnaire that you may complete at home.
 We use the survey results to improve our services for patients.
 We appreciate and value your comments.

 Madison Surgery Center is not open 24 hours a day.
 If you experience any difficulties or problems after discharge, please refer to your discharge instructions as to how best to contact your physician.
 If you experience an emergency, call 9-1-1 or go to the nearest emergency room or urgent care facility.

 Call the doctor immediately if you experience:

 - Pain that is not relieved by medication

 - Fever over 100.0°F (by mouth) for two readings taken four hours apart

 - If incision or drain sites become more painful, swollen, red and/or feel warmer than usual